 A Brotli compatible web browser will include the

 br token in the

 Accept-Encoding request header.
-Google have arbitrarily decreed that this header should only be sent in HTTPS streams.
-There is no technical justification for requiring the use of HTTPS to use Brotli other than Google’s desire to push their agenda to encrypt the web.
+Google has arbitrarily decreed that this header should only be sent in HTTPS streams.
+There’s no technical justification for requiring the use of HTTPS to use Brotli other than Google’s desire to push their agenda to encrypt the web.
 I don’t mind nor disagree with Google’s stance on this, but I believe it ought to be mentioned whenever they use their market position as political pressure in the industry.